Slime Time Live: 2002

 The fifth season premiered on January 7, 2002 and lasted until May 24, 2002.
 Starting on January 21, 2002, the Slime-U-Lator was revamped to include three barrels: two containing slime, and a third as the "mystery bucket," containing a surprise filter that was often voted for online.
 If the player won the game, their studio teammate would be slimed with all three buckets.
 If they lost, their teammate would only get the mystery bucket dumped on them.
 The NickVentures segment was introduced, which involved Jonah traveling across the country to find out what children liked to do after school.
 This segment would usually introduce the filter used for the upcoming Slime-U-Lator round.

-Also in 2002, the finale of the show was renamed The Big Shaboozie.
+Also in 2002, the Super Sloppy Slime-Off was renamed "The Big Shaboozie".
 Changes to the game included Dave asking Nickelodeon-related questions on the given topic (instead of random questions); all players would now wear goggles during the game (whether it was getting pied or slimed) in addition to getting slimed (they often got slimed with other substances besides that), the members of the winning team would be blasted (front and back) with whipped cream.
 The Big Shaboozie finale involved a large tic tac toe-style game board with nine numbers.
-In turn, teams could use their accrued points to pick numbers on the game board, in hopes of finding the winning square, The Big Shaboozie.
-If players found The Whammy square, then the opposing team automatically won the game.
+In turn, teams could use their accrued points to pick numbers on the game board, in hopes of finding the winning square, "The Big Shaboozie".
+If players found "The Whammy" square, then the opposing team automatically won the game.

 The sixth season premiered on September 2, 2002 and lasted until November 27, 2002.
 This season saw some radical changes to the show and its format, starting with the schedule, which now became a three-hour block from 2–5 p.m.
 It also aired special editions like Slime Time Live in Hypertime which aired on April 6, 2002 and a "Hey, I Wanna Be Arnold!
 Slime Time Movie Special" which aired on June 15, 2002 and June 22, 2002.